Real-world accounting, cost control and tax strategies to win the bottom line war.

 Technology and data practices (data-agnostic)

-Establish data entry patters, frequent file editing and clear names for documents.
+Establish data entry patterns, frequent file editing and clear names for documents.
 Whatever tools you use, standardize forms for trip logs, maintenance work orders and settlement statements to ensure bookkeeping is more accurate and audit-worthy.

 Growing up accounting with your business